AnasMulhem/Lab/README.md

 # Technion Laboratory Repository

-This repository contains laboratory work completed at the Technion – Israel Institute of Technology.
-The projects in this repository cover various subjects such as Java Android development, UVM Verification, SOPC, and Operating System.
+This repository contains selected laboratory work completed at the Technion – Israel Institute of Technology.
+It includes various projects from diverse fields such as Java Android development, UVM Verification, SOPC, and Operating Systems.
+Please note that this compilation does not encompass all the laboratory work conducted, but highlights specific projects undertaken within these technological domains.

 ## Table of Contents